guaguanco127/br.munge.1.0/MaxMSP Abstraction/README.md

 4. In the Max patch you are using, create an object called br.munge.abs.1.0 followed by a one-word argument to name the internal buffer.
 This should be a buffer name that is not used elsewhere in your project.
 For example: If you wish to call your buffer name "buffname1" then you must call your object [br.munge.abs.1.0 buffname1] (do not include brackets.
 And, if you wish to create a second abstraction with a buffer name of "buffname2" then call your object [br.munge.abs.1.0 buffname2]

 5. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects that are featured inside of the object.
 To do this, create a bpatcher object.
-Then, go insie of its inspector, select "choose" next to "Patcher File" and select the br.munge.abs.1.0.maxpat located within the same folder as your prject.
+Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.munge.abs.1.0.maxpat located within the same folder as your prject.
 Then, select "edit" next to "Argument(s) and choose a one-word argument to name the internal buffer.

 ## <a name="Use"></a>How To Use